ClauClouds/SST-impact/README.md

 # SST-impact
+date: 09/04/2021
+author: Claudia Acquistapace
-repo to collect codes for the SST impact work
+goal: build a repository to collect codes used for the SST impact work